EUCLID-code/EUCLID-hyperelasticity-NN/README.md

 # NN-EUCLID: Deep-learning hyperelasticity without stress data
 **EUCLID** stands for *Efficient Unsupervised Constitutive Law Identification and Discovery*.
-Visit the [project website](https://euclid-code.github.io/) to learn more.
+Visit the [project website](https://euclid-code.github.io/) to learn more and refer to the [online documentation](https://euclid-code.github.io/EUCLID-hyperelasticity-NN/mkdocs/site/) for more explanation on the individual software components.
 Within the scope of this project we developed NN-EUCLID:

 - Thakolkaran, P., Joshi, A., Zheng, Y., Flaschel, M., De Lorenzis, L., & Kumar, S. (2022, September). **NN-EUCLID: Deep-learning hyperelasticity without stress data**. *Journal of the Mechanics and Physics of Solids*, 105076. https://doi.org/10.1016/j.jmps.2022.105076